 The DFFE screening tool flagged the development as having a High sensitivity in terms of the terrestrial animal species theme, due to the potential presence of six species of conservation concern.
 The site visit indicated that the vegetation at the site is highly unlikely to support populations of Aneuryphymus montanus and Circus ranivorus.
-It is also unlikely that the site supports populations of Sensitive Species 8, A. thyra orientis and L. littoralis, though there is a chance that the thicket vegetation could provide shelter for the former, and the fynbos vegetation could support the latter two species.
+It is also unlikely that the site supports populations of Sensitive Species 8, A. thyra orientis and L. littoralis, though there is a chance that the thicket vegetation could provide shelter for the former, and the fynbos vegetation could support the latter two species (though the presence of the two butterfly species on the property is very unlikely).
 There is, however, a high likelihood that Bradypterus sylvaticus occurs at the site, and will be impacted by the development.